Energy in buildings

 • mechanical ventilation with heat recovery to reduce the risk of damp and mould and provide fresh filtered air

-• Through Act on Energy, EcoFlex grants have been provided to residents, predominantly for fuel poverty and residents with health conditions, but many with carbon reduction benefits as well.
+• Through Act on Energy, grants are provided to residents, predominantly for fuel poverty and residents with health conditions, with carbon saving benefits also

 Energy in Buildings: new buildings